 • When is Systematic Mapping more appropriate?

-• Tips and tricks to plan and cost a CEE Systematic Review
+• Tips and tricks to plan and cost a CEE Evidence Synthesis

 • How to save time and money

 Many evidence syntheses are conducted in response to the evidence needs of organisations looking to make evidence-informed decisions.
-An increasing number of CEE Systematic Reviews and Maps are commissioned by various organisations, institutes and agencies all over the world and many more use CEE’s free resources to help them get a product they can trust.
+An increasing number of CEE evidence syntheses are commissioned by organisations, institutes and agencies all over the world and many more use CEE’s free resources to help them get a product they can trust.

-To get the best possible outcome from a commissioned evidence synthesis, to plan effectively the use of resources and timing of the work of the review team, make sure the review is of the best possible quality and independent of vested interest, many commissioners now work closely with CEE and make use of its guidelines and standards.
-Here are a few tips to help you when considering commissioning a systematic review.
+To get the best possible outcome from a commissioned evidence synthesis, to plan effective use of resources and timing of the work of the review team, and ensure the review is of the best possible quality and independent of vested interest, commissioners can use CEE resources and make use of its Guidance and Standards.
+Here are a few tips to help you when considering commissioning an evidence synthesis.
 Don’t hesitate to contact us for more information at info@environmentalevidence.org.

 Free resources to help with Commissioning